-Back in lesson one, we looked at the first and foremost reason why we invest our money, which is to retain its spending power.
+Back in lesson one, we looked at the main reason why we invest our money – which is to retain its spending power.

-By keeping money in a cash deposit account and saving up the interest it generates over time, we can hope to at least keep pace with inflation.
+By keeping our money in a cash savings account and retaining the interest it generates over time, we can hope to at least keep up with inflation.

-• To do so, we usually can’t spend much if any of the interest.
+- …and to do so, we can’t spend much – if any – of the interest earned.

 Super-investors like Warren Buffett didn’t become multi-billionaires by saving into cash accounts.

-In fact, it’s very hard to retire comfortably if all you do is match inflation.
+In fact, it’s very hard to even retire comfortably if all we do is match inflation with our savings.

-I calculate you’d probably need to save £13,000 every single year into your cash account to reach your £500,000 target.
-(Remember, all in today’s money).
+You can quickly calculate you might need to save at least £10,000 every year into your cash account to reach your £500,000 target1 in today’s money.

 Desperately seeking a better return than cash